wotakumoe/wotaku/Glossary/readme.md

 | Kamidere | **Kami** means god.
 It's the same concept but taken to the extreme.
 Example: [Kiryuuin Satsuki from Kill la Kill](https://anidb.net/character/56259) |

 ==- Hinedere
-A character who has cynical world views, is cold-hearted, and are is highly arrogant.
+A Character(s) who has cynical world views, is cold-hearted, and are is highly arrogant.
 They will get easily annoyed by other people, including their love interest at first.
 Example:[Annie Leonhart from Attack on Titan](https://anidb.net/character/51168)

 ![Annie Leonhart](/static/glossary/General/Hinedere.png)